ab-elhaddad/fancy-todo/README.md

 - `Node.js` installed on your machine.
 - A `PostgreSQL` database server running whether locally or remotely.
 - An `email account` to send emails from.
+- An `Azure Blob Storage` account to store files.
+- An `OpenWeatherMap API` key to get weather information.
 - A `.env` file containing these environment variables.

 ```js